jisshub/Frontend-Developer-Technical-Interview/README.md

 - When we call `add(5)`, it returns a new function that adds 5 to any argument passed to it.
 We assign this new function to `addFive` and call it with 3.
 The result is 8.

+## 49. Third party libraries in React

+**Redux:** A state management library that helps to manage application state in a predictable way.

+**React Router:** A library for handling routing in a React application.

+**Axios:** A library for making HTTP requests from a React application.

+**Material UI:** A popular UI component library that provides pre-built UI components for React applications.

+**Formik:** A library for building forms in a React application.

+**React Bootstrap:** A library that provides Bootstrap UI components for React applications.